-Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209).
+Epidemiologic Methods (EPI 203), Biostatistical Methods II (BIOSTAT 208), and Biostatistical Methods III (BIOSTAT 209) may be taken concurrently.
+Clinical Epidemiology (Epi 204) and Biostatistical Methods IV (Biostat 210) are very helpful.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 Regression Methods in Biostatistics by Vittinghoff et al. Springer, 2012.

 Stata Statistical Software (Stata Corporation, College Station, TX) will be used; version 13 or higher is acceptable.
 A six-month student license for Stata/IC is the least expensive option that will be suitable to complete all course assignments, but Stata/SE is recommended for robust future use.
 The TICR Program has arranged for a sizeable discount for UCSF-affiliated personnel.

 Books may be purchased either through the publisher or a variety of commercial venues (e.g., Amazon.com).